neccher/Movies-ETL/README.md

 # Movies-ETL

 ## Description
  Amazing Prime wanted an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
-By leveraging the power of functions we were able to accomplish this task.
+By leveraging the power of functions, we were able to accomplish this task.